MileHacker Logo

 • Buy tickets online for Lowell Observatory and Arizona Snowbowl to bypass lines.

-• At Grand Canyon, arrive before 9 IN the morning or after 3 PM to avoid peak crowds.
+• At Grand Canyon, arrive before 9 AM or after 3 PM to avoid peak crowds.

 • Visit Walnut Canyon National Monument early to avoid midday the heat and the crowds.